 Surf ski – Surf or Ocean Ski racing is a very popular sport in New Zealand, and the Pacific, with many great harbours and long distance races to get into.
 Keep an eye on the Canoe Racing New Zealand website for details of the new Darcy Price NZ Ocean Surfski Series.

 - If you have any questions about our training programme please talk to Gavin Elmiger, our Club Coach.

-- If you are interested in joining the club please contact the Club Secretary .
+- If you are interested in joining the club please complete the Contact Us form

 Additional private one-on-one coaching sessions are also available at an additional charge.
 Contact Gavin Elmiger for more information.
 Coaching@northshorecanoeclub.org.nz